MVGenMaster: Scaling Multi-View Generation from Any Image via 3D Priors Enhanced Diffusion Model: Supplementary Experiment Results

 \textbf{Robustness of 3D Priors.} Benefiting from the 3D prior dropout and suboptimal monocular depth alignment, MVGenMaster enjoys good robustness to 3D priors as illustrated in \Cref{fig:rubost_3d_priors}.
 In this case, the depth alignment is failed, leading to poor metric depth maps.
 However, our method still achieves proper results with camera pose conditions.

 \textbf{Limitations.} In \Cref{fig:limitation}, we show some ambiguous artifacts in the background generated by our model.
-The unclear and ambiguous background regions of the reference view mainly cause such artifacts.
+Such artifacts are mainly caused by the unclear and ambiguous background regions of the reference view.
 Improving the model backbone with superior capacity would refine this issue as mentioned in our main paper.